yongchingyan/redux-typescript/README.md

 After checking out this repository, please run the following command:

 ### `npm install`
-To download the package dependancies:
+To download the package dependancies.
 ### `npm start`
 To runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To run the Jest test:
 ### `npm test`
-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+To run the Jest test.

 ## Assignment Requirements